luccalima/Cappta.Help/README.md

 ![Base template screenshot](images/_screenshot.png)

 Base was made by [CloudCannon](http://cloudcannon.com/), the Cloud CMS for Jekyll.
-Find more templates and themes at [Jekyll Tips](http://jekyll.tips/templates/).
+Find more templates and themes at [Jekyll Tips](https://learn.cloudcannon.com/jekyll-templates/).

-Learn Jekyll with step-by-step tutorials and videos at [Jekyll Tips](http://jekyll.tips/).
+Learn Jekyll with step-by-step tutorials and videos at [CloudCannon Academy](https://learn.cloudcannon.com/).

 ## Features